 Becoming a Carrier or Surrogate

 Carriers and Surrogates generally must have had at least one prior pregnancy with a live birth in order to be a carrier or surrogate.
-Average reimbursement amounts for living expenses range from $18,000 to $25,000.
-Additional amounts often times are paid for: attorney fees, carrying multiple children, medical expenses, additional medical procedures (i.e. C-Section) and the like.
-The legal fee cost of drafting the assisted reproductive technology contract typically runs on average between $2,000 and $2,500.
-The legal fee cost of the second step of amending the birth certificate generally costs between $1500 to $2,000.
-These estimates are for legal services only and are paid for by the intended parents.
-The amounts do not include any costs associated with the medical procedure itself or with obtaining DNA testing.
+The average reimbursement amounts for living expenses vary greatly.
+Additional amounts oftentimes are paid for: attorney fees, carrying multiple children, medical expenses, additional medical procedures (i.e. C-Section), and the like.
+Legal fees and costs can be obtained from our office.
+The legal fee amounts do not include any costs associated with the medical procedure itself or with obtaining DNA testing.
 These costs also don’t include the cost of legal representation for the surrogate or gestational carrier.

 Surrogate-Carrier Medical History Form